 Winter need not be the time of your discontent.
-Although this is the time for buckling down there are still some things you can do for preparing your home.
+Although this is the time for buckling down, there are still some things you can do to prepare your home.

-- Inspect fire extinguishers – It’s good to do this every season but with increased kitchen activity over winter now is a good time to do it.
+- Inspect fire extinguishers – It’s good to do this every season, but now is a good time to do it with increased kitchen activity over winter.
 Check the pressure gauge and inspect it for any cracks or missing parts.